 To prevent this situation from happening, the load-in application is required to be submitted to the Exchange at least 30 days prior to the actual load-in of goods.
 Once the load-in application is approved, the oil tanker of the seller should be included in the port unloading schedule.
 INE has requested all the designated delivery storage facilities to prioritize the unloading of oil tanker involved in making physical futures delivery.
 Thus if oil tanker arrives at the discharging port on schedule, the unloading shall be completed as scheduled.
-However, if the oil tanker fails to arrive the discharging port in time, it loses its priority status and must reschedule the unloading time with the port and queue in line with other oil tankers carrying spot goods.
+However, if the oil tanker fails to arrive the discharging port in time, it loses its priority status and must reschedule the unloading time with the port and gueue in line with other oil tankers carrying spot goods.

-Crude oil kept in a floating storage for six months or longer is not deliverable.
-An oil depot is entitled to not accept any crude oil the source of which is questionable and not satisfactorily explained by the load-in applicant.
+An oil depot is entitled to not accept any crude oil if the source of which is questionable and not satisfactorily explained by the loadin applicant.

-122 Please explain what is the meaning of "the applied load-in futures commodities shall be shipped directly from the port of the place of origin" (Article 39 of the INE Delivery Rules)?
+Please explain what is the meaning of "the applied load-in futures commodities shall be shipped directly from the port of the place of origin" (Article 40 of the INE Delivery Rules)?
 Can crude oil in a floating storage for half a year be used in delivery?